researchsoft/website/content/about-resa/20-content.md

 * Influencing decision makers to value research software and the people who develop it.

 ReSA is a fiscally sponsored project of [Code for Science & Society](https://codeforscience.org/).

+Members of the ReSA community are expected to adhere to the ReSA [Code of Conduct](https://www.researchsoft.org/code-of-conduct/).